phejl/jfrunit/README.md

 mvn verify
 ```

-Run the following to install the JARs to Maven Local
+Run the following to install the JARs to the local Maven repository:

 ```shell
 mvn install